 Raleigh Child Injury Lawyer

 No parent wants to find out his or her child has suffered a serious injury.
 Unfortunately, schools, playgrounds, daycare centers, and children’s toys aren’t always as safe as parents think.
 The places and things your children interact with every day could be the cause of serious injury.
-After any type of child injury accident in Raleigh, contact the local personal injury lawyers at Riddle & Brantley.
+If your child was involved in an accident, contact a Raleigh child injury lawyer at Riddle & Brantley.
 We’ll represent your family with personal attention, high-quality professional services, and a genuine passion for justice.

 Most children will experience bumps, scrapes, and bruises during the natural course of childhood.
 A child should not, however, suffer serious injuries such as broken bones, sprains, head or brain injuries, or spinal cord injuries because of someone else’s negligence.
 When the worst happens, learn your rights as a parent.
 You may be able to file a claim against one or more of the following parties in pursuit of compensation:

 Identifying the party responsible for your child’s accident and injuries is one of the first steps toward justice.
-At Riddle & Brantley, we don’t let schools, companies, or individuals get away with negligence or recklessness without making an effort to get justice.
+At Riddle & Brantley, our Raleigh child injury attorneys don’t let schools, companies, or individuals get away with negligence or recklessness without making an effort to get justice.
 We make it our mission to shed light on hazards defendants should have prevented, in the hopes of saving future children from similar injuries.
-A consultation with one of our attorneys can help you understand who might be accountable for your child’s accident.
+A consultation with one of our child injury lawyers in North Carolina can help you understand who might be accountable for your child’s accident.